 - Two pilot projects to trial and evaluate the health and social programs recommended in this report should be conducted — one in a remote disadvantaged community and another in an urban community with substantial social and drug related problems.

-Leading the charge was the Roundtable convenor, Australia21 Emeritus Director Mick Palmer.
-Mr Palmer was the Australian Federal Police Commissioner from 1994 to 2001 and the Northern Territory Police Commissioner from 1998 to 1994.
+Leading the charge was Australia21 Emeritus Director Mick Palmer, the Australian Federal Police Commissioner from 1994 to 2001 and the Northern Territory Police Commissioner from 1998 to 1994.

 “What we now have is badly broken, ineffective and even counterproductive to the harm minimisation aims of Australia’s national illicit drugs policy.”

-Jeff Kennett, who is the founder of BeyondBlue, called for a new era of brave politics.
+Jeff Kennett, the founder of BeyondBlue, called for a new era of brave politics.

 “The issue of deaths and wasted lives should always be a top priority for any we elect to govern our affairs.
 Yet in this area of drugs, I don’t think it gets that priority,” he said.